 Causes of angioedema

 - Infection is one of the most common causes of urticaria (hives) and angioedema, particularly in young infants.

-- Food or drug allergy is usually severe, dramatic and resolves within 24 hours, although exceptions occur.
+- Food or drug allergy reactions are usually severe, dramatic and resolve within 24 hours, although exceptions occur.

 Generally, when someone has recurrent swellings for days or weeks at a time, the cause is almost never allergic.